The Elements of Moral Philosophy: Does Morality depend on religion?

 The discussion between whether there is a connection between morality and religion and its influence within it are topics that this chapter addresses.
 People's assumptions tend to see religious entities as moral representatives and take them as good moral advisers but it is because it is viewed from a non-religious perspective in which the world without religion is a cold and meaningless place for many people.

 Editions

 James Rachels wrote the first edition in 1986.
 He revised the book three times, adding a chapter on "The Ethics of Virtue" in 1993 and a chapter on "Feminism and the Ethics of Care" in 1999.
 The fourth edition appeared in 2003, the year Rachels died.
 Since then, his son Stuart has written the fifth edition and the sixth edition, which was released in April 2009.
-An 8th edition was released in October 2014.
+An eighth edition was released in October 2014, a ninth in May 2018 and a tenth in 2023.
 The book has been translated into Italian, Portuguese, Chinese, Indonesian, Korean, Spanish, Norwegian, Swedish, Persian and Albanian.
 It is known for its accessibility to a wide readership.